brianzinn/react-babylonjs/docs/api.md

 [Hooks API documentation](hooks/modules.md)

 # Code generated API
-Due to using code generation from the Babylon typings, all of these declarative elements will adhere to the same API as you find on [Babylon.js documentation site](https://doc.babylonjs.com/):
+Due to using code generation from the Babylon typings, all of these declarative elements will adhere to the same API (See CustomProps below for exceptions) as you find on [Babylon.js documentation site](https://doc.babylonjs.com/):

 If you want to declaratively use something not listed here create an issue :)  Some extensions have been added to allow for declarative scene creation (ie: Shadows, Textures, etc.)